INTERDISCIPLINARY MINOR IN ENVIRONMENTAL ETHICS

 Biannual meetings are held for students and faculty to discuss topics pertinent to the minor and to evaluate its adequacy.

-Service opportunities in the Milwaukee area are offered.
+Service opportunities in the Milwaukee area are offered when available.

 Upon completion of the minor, a student is presented with a certificate listing all the courses taken and services contributed.